mark3labs/mcphost/README.md

 - `meta-llama/llama-3.1-8b-instruct:free` - Versatile general purpose
 - `qwen/qwen2.5-coder-32b-instruct` - Specialized for code

-**⚠️ Security Note**: Your `.env` file is already gitignored to prevent accidentally committing API keys.

 ## Overview 🌟

 MCPHost acts as a host in the MCP client-server architecture, where: